salilab/imp/doc/manual/serialization.md

 To add serialization to a new class, simply add a suitable serialization function, as per the
 [cereal docs](https://uscilab.github.io/cereal/serialization_functions.html).
 Most %IMP classes define a `serialize` private method.
+The class will also need a default constructor (i.e. one that takes no arguments) if it does not already have one.
 If the class is visible to Python, make sure pickle support is enabled by using the `IMP_SWIG_OBJECT_SERIALIZE` or `IMP_SWIG_VALUE_SERIALIZE` macros in the SWIG interface.

 If a class is polymorphic - i.e. it is a subclass that is referenced somewhere by a base class pointer, such as a `Restraint` subclass - then the